 A total of 43 bird species were identified during breeding bird surveys.
-Four survey stations were established in the study area.
-These stations were far enough apart that birds using all of the vegetation communities on the property could be detected (Figure 1.1).
+Four survey stations were established in the study area and more in the potential development envelope.
+These stations were located to cover the fields, forests, regenerating meadow and wetland areas (Figure 1.1).